idkman2021/Rimworld-TPatches/README.md

 - Duplicate Animal Remover
 - Typo Correcter
 - Research fixes
-- various small fixes, tweaks and balancing changes
+- many small fixes, tweaks and balancing changes
+See screenshots.

 By default all fixes are enabled, all tweaks and balancing changes are disabled.
 You can enable/disable any feature in this mod using XML Extensions mod menu.